• Base44 Education

 Before you get into the weeds with your app design or development, you need a clear vision.
 What is the main goal of your app?
 Think about what you want to achieve.
 Are you looking to increase sales, improve customer loyalty or provide a unique service?
 Your purpose will guide every decision you make. especially if the aim of your app is to make money and not just improve a specific service for your users.

 Next, consider the problem your app solves for your users.
 A successful app offers real value.
 It might save users time, entertain them or make a task simpler.
 Clearly identifying this problem and its solution will form the foundation of your entire project and make it much easier to market later.
-It will also give it a value proposition that users will be more likely to pay for.
+This process also helps you generate app ideas that users are more likely to pay for, giving your app a clear value proposition.

 02. Research your market and audience